Catholic University of Eastern Africa: Academics

-All the faculties, schools and institutes are found in various halls within the university with the Faculty of Law separately based at Kozlowiecki Hall outside the main campus.
+Nearly all the faculties, schools and institutes are found in various halls within the university.
+The exception is the Faculty of Law, which is separately based at Kozlowiecki Hall outside the main campus grounds.

+Student Life

+The Catholic University of Eastern Africa begins its academic year in August or September with the Convocation Mass, which formally welcomes new students.
+The University hosts a variety of student clubs, associations and movements open to all students.
+Recruitment generally takes place during induction, though students may join within the first month of the semester.
+Notable organizations include AIESEC and the Kenya Model United Nations, alongside faculty-specific clubs.

+Student representation is coordinated through the Catholic University of Eastern Africa Students' Organisation (CUEASO), which holds an annual General Assembly.
+The Students Governing Convention meets monthly, while the Executive maintains regular meetings with the Dean of Students to manage student affairs.

+The University supports several sports clubs, including Catholic Monks RFC, which competes in the nationwide rugby league and has won tournaments such as the Prinsloo 7s and the National League, and Catholic Saints Football Club, the University's football team.
+An annual Cultural Week is held, concluding with the selection of Mr. and Miss CUEA.

+Graduation ceremonies at the University typically take place annually in October.
+The University also promotes innovation and entrepreneurship through iHub CUEA, an innovation hub that works with GDG CUEA, a community of developers drawn from the student body focused on Google technologies such as Android and Google Cloud.

 Cardinal Otunga Scholarship Fund

 The university runs the Cardinal Otunga Scholarship Fund in honour of one of the university's founding fathers, Maurice Cardinal Michael Otunga.
 The aim of the fund is to sponsor needy but deserving students in pursuit of their studies at the university.
 The scholarship fund governance framework consists of two committees, namely the Fund Steering Committee and the Scholarship Awards Committee.
 The Steering Committee organizes an annual Cardinal Otunga Memorial Mass, the Lecture and the Scholarship Fundraiser whereas the Awards Committee administers the funds to deserving students.